zhuminjie/OpenSeesPyDoc/src/Concrete02.rst

  Concrete02
 ==================

-.. function:: uniaxialMaterial('Concrete02', matTag, fpc, epsc0, fpcu, epsU, lambda, ft, Ets)
+.. function:: uniaxialMaterial('Concrete02', matTag, fpc, epsc0, fpcu, epsU, lambda, ft, Ets, ec0)
    :noindex:

    This command is used to construct a uniaxial Kent-Scott-Park concrete material object with degraded linear unloading/reloading stiffness according to the work of Karsan-Jirsa and no tensile strength.
 (REF: Fedeas).